- Excessive heat, power quality anomalies, humidity and contamination can all cause motor failure.

 Repair or replace?

 In principle, the answer is simple; rewind or otherwise repair a motor when it is cheaper than buying a new one.
-Implementing this rule of thumb is a little more difficult because you need to look at the total cost of ownership.
+Implementing this easy rule of thumb can be a little more difficult because you need to look at the total cost of ownership.
 Consider the following:

 - The cost of repair or new purchase